Fast and Fewrious: Stochastic binary perturbations from fast compact objects: Statistics of multiple perturbations

 and the total probability of an observable perturbation is given by $\pobs_{\obs}\approx\pobs_{\many} \equiv \erfc(E_{\min}/\sqrt2\sigma_\tot)$.
 The mean number of objects passing through each annulus is given by

 meaning that the sum in \cref{eq:sigma-tot} can be approximated as an integral in the continuum limit.
-Strictly speaking, this is doubly approximate, since $\lambda_k \to 0$ as $\Delta b\to 0$, invalidating the central limit theorem.
+Strictly speaking, this is doubly approximate, since $\lambda_k \to 0$ as $\Delta b\to 0$, meaning that there is only a small number of encounters.
+This invalidates the application of the central limit theorem, which only holds for a sum of many random variables.
+As such, the use of \cref{eq:sigma-tot} in this regime cannot be justified a priori, and constitutes a separate assumption.
 Notwithstanding this caveat, we have

 The $b_{\max}$ dependence persists in the form of a Coulomb logarithm, typically of order 10.
 However, since this computation only applies for fast encounters, we set $b_{\max}$ such that the crossing time of a perturber fits within the observing period, i.e., $b_{\max} = v_3\,\Delta t$, which can result in a much smaller (or vanishing) Coulomb logarithm.
 We choose $b_{\min}$ such that $\lambda = \lambda_{\min}$ for $b < b_{\min}$, i.e., $b_{\min} = \sqrt{\lambda_{\min}m_3/(\pi\rho_3v_3\,\Delta t)}$, and we take $\lambda_{\min} = 10$ in computations.
 Now we can write the probability of an observable perturbation as